CONTINUE TO THE NORTH ON THE COASTAL

 the D 69.
 Here are some enormous bunkers for heavy artillery.

-The directionfinder Crisbecq
+The directionfinder of the Batterie de Crisbecq

 A casemat Type H 683 at Crisbecq, Then and Now